 Enhancing our capability through learning and development

-The Museum's corporate training program is aligned with its capability profile and strategic business objectives.
-During 2010–11, the program focused on building capability in leadership, interpersonal skills and building better relationships, writing, performance management and application of the APS Values and Code of Conduct.
+The Museum’s corporate training program is aligned with its capability profile and strategic business objectives.
+During 2011–12, the program continued to focus on building capability in leadership, interpersonal skills and building better relationships, writing, performance management and application of the APS Values and Code of Conduct.

 Other staff training focused on core behaviours, skills and knowledge required by staff across the Museum, and included: